gregyjames/OctaneDownloader/README.md

 ![alt tag](https://image.ibb.co/h2tK8v/Untitled_1.png)

-A high Performance C# file downloader that asyncrounously downloads files as pieces.
-Made as a faster, more efficent replacement to Microsoft's WebClient.Want to see the library in action?
+A high Performance C# file downloading library that asynchronously downloads files as pieces.
+Made as a faster, more efficient replacement to Microsoft's WebClient.
+Want to see the library in action?
 Check out [Octane YouTube Extractor](https://github.com/gregyjames/OCTANE-YoutubeExtractor)

 # Features
 * Multipart Downloading